TheBeachLab/tesseract/solar/solar.md

 ### 12V DC

 - Fumes absorver.
 It was converted replacing the 220V AC fan with a 12V DC computer fab
-- Soldering Station TS100 (17W, takes 40s from 30C to 300C)
+- Soldering Station TS100 (at 12V it draws 17W, takes 40s from 30C to 300C)
-- Mavic Pro Drone battery charger
+- Mavic Pro Drone.
+It already has a 12V battery charger.
+- Kinect 3D Scanner (model 1431, you can see the model number in the power supply).
+It has a 12V power supply.
+When you chop the power supply at has 2 wires, one brown (+12V) and one grey (ground).
+Installed the AUR package libfreenect-git, which also includes the udev rules (restart or reload the udev rules).
+Current status: not working.

 ### 19V DC

-- Roland Modela MDX-20 Precision Milling
+- Roland Modela MDX-20 Precision Milling.
 - Soldering Station TS100 (40W, takes 15s from 30C to 300C)

 ### 24V DC

 - Roland GX-24 Vinyl Cutter (tested and also works with 19V)
-- Ultimaker 3D printer (in theory also works with 19V)
+- Ultimaker 3D printer (in theory also works with 19V).
+The connector
 - Soldering Station TS100 (65W, takes 11s from 30C to 300C)

 ### Not yet converted to DC